fablabbcn/mdef-docs/docs/2023-24/year-1/t2/design-studio-ii/index.md

 === "19/02"

-    **Radical Situatedness: Considering the resilience, material flows, situated knowledges and existing infrastructures of your interventions.**
+    **Radical Situatedness: Considering the resilience, material flows, situated knowledges and existing infrastructures of your interventions**

-    Laura Benitez
+    *Laura Benitez*

     **Goals**: Understand how your intervention can become resilient, taking into consideration self-sufficiency, locality and situated knowledges.
 Understand the agency of the environment you are working in.